bdragon300/go-asyncapi/docs/go-asyncapi/content/docs/features/references.md

 Let's write a custom resolver in shell language that:

-* reads a file by absolute path from the local file system
+* read a file by absolute path from the local file system
-* reads a file by relative path from [apicurio schema registry](https://www.apicur.io/registry/)
+* read a file by relative path from [apicurio schema registry](https://www.apicur.io/registry/)
 * fetches HTTP URLs using [curl](https://curl.se/)

 ```shell